numalariamodeling/urban-malaria-dhs-publication-2021/README.md

-# Socioeconomic and environmental factors explain malaria transmission and inform intervention prioritization in urban Nigeria
+# Socioeconomic, demographic and environmental factors inform intervention prioritization in urban Nigeria

 <!-- TABLE OF CONTENTS -->
 <details>